lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 Supersingular isogeny Diffie-Hellman (SIDH) is one of a handful of "post-quantum" cryptosystems.
 Those are cryptosystems that will remain secure even if the attacker has access to a large quantum computer.
-This has nothing to do with quantum cryptography, like quantum key distribution, beyond their shared quantum mechanical underpinning.
+This has nothing to do with quantum cryptography (for example, quantum key distribution) beyond their shared quantum mechanical underpinning.

 **Why should I care about quantum computers?**